Medical research empowers us to fight cancer, and advocacy empowers us to ensure that it addresses young women’s needs.

 Educated activists can read a research proposal and ask important questions like, “If we know the answer to this question, will it have meaningful impact?”
 “Would the answer to this question lead to a significant improvement in outcomes for many patients?”
 If the answer to these questions and others is “no,” then the research probably doesn’t need to be done.
 Educated activists provide a necessary perspective, making sure researchers think about how their work helps us.

 You can also add your voice to the research world by volunteering on peer review boards for research programs.
 You can read research proposals and have a voice in deciding which studies get precious research dollars.
-Find opportunities through the Department of Defense Breast Cancer Research Program or the California Breast Cancer Research Program.
+Find opportunities through the Department of Defense Breast Cancer Research Program, the California Breast Cancer Research Program, Komen's "Advocates in Science" program and the Patient-Centered Outcomes Research Institute.
+Details on applying to these grant review programs can be found on their websites.
 Together we can help focus researchers on efforts to end breast cancer and improve the lives of young women like us.